YottaDB/YDBDoc/ProgGuide/commands.rst

 Break
 ------------

-The BREAK command pauses execution of the code and initiates Direct Mode.
+The BREAK command pauses execution of the code, issues BREAK warning, and initiates Direct Mode.

 The format of the BREAK command is: